1

 1.1

-Programs
+Match Day Programs

-Senior Athletes (WinSA) is intended for use in the NoE, Midland and Welsh senior leagues in the U.K. where senior male and female athletes compete in one team in up to 34 A/B-string events and 4 relays.
+Young Athletes (YA) is intended to cover the Young Athlete League where male and female athletes compete in one team in three age groups in up to 48 A/B-string events and nine relays.

 1.1.1

-Background to Team Manager programs
+Team Manager Programs

 1.2